Construction

 7. The American Projects Branch, American Projects Division (Dept of Supply), Australian Space Office, being the day to day responsible org.

-8. Houston owned it, because it was there to support their missions, and responded to it during missions.
+8. Houston owned it, because it was there to support their missions.